-Each local framework should support the work of the LSCB and their partners so that:
+The document outlines how each local framework should support the work of the LSCB and their partners so that:

 - reviews are conducted regularly, not only on cases which meet the statutory criteria, but also on other cases which can provide useful insights into the way partner agencies are working together to safeguard and protect the welfare of children;

 - reviews look at what happened in a case, and why, and what action will be taken to learn from the review findings;

 - action results in lasting improvements to services and processes which safeguard and promote the welfare of children and help protect them from harm; and

 - there is transparency about the issues arising from individual cases and the actions which partner agencies are taking in response to them